brahianrosswill/ComfyUI-INT8-Fast/Metrics.md

 ## Lora

 In this table, we compare the quality of our various lora approaches, against a standard bf16 lora loader baseline.
 The TLDR is that Pre-Lora is within marging of error of Dynamic Lora.
 Post-Lora is slightly worse.
 GGUF Q8 dequantizes to bf16 during inference to apply the lora math which is both slow and cheating.
+Nunchaku lora appears to be a little broken.

+Interesting observation: These consistently score higher than their non-lora counterparts.
+I suspect it could be that there is a QAT like effect for applying loras trained with quantization to quantized models.

 Anima: